 Leave a legacy of creativity with a planned gift

-In addition to other personal and philanthropic benefits, charitable giving to Young Audiences can result in tax and other economic benefits for you and your family.
+In addition to other personal and philanthropic benefits, charitable giving to Arts for Learning Northwest can result in tax and other economic benefits for you and your family.
 The following is a list of charitable giving opportunities for you to consider:

-A bequest is a gift to Young Audiences under your Will or Living Trust.
+A bequest is a gift to Arts for Learning Northwest under your Will or Living Trust.
 It may be for a specified sum or asset, or for a percentage or all of your estate.
-Bequests to Young Audiences are deductible for federal estate and Oregon inheritance tax purposes.
+Bequests to Arts for Learning are deductible for federal estate and Oregon inheritance tax purposes.

 Designation of Retirement Plan

-In large-sized estates, retirement fund assets distributed to family members may be “double taxed”—subject to both income and estate taxes.
-However, if you name Young Audiences as the designated beneficiary of your retirement plan or IRA, the distribution will be free of estate and income taxes.
+In large-sized estates, retirement fund assets distributed to family members may be "double taxed"—subject to both income and estate taxes.
+However, if you name Arts for Learning Northwest as the designated beneficiary of your retirement plan or IRA, the distribution will be free of estate and income taxes.
 In order to regain an income stream for an heir, consider designating a charitable remainder trust (see below) as the beneficiary of your retirement plan or IRA.

-If you transfer a life insurance policy on your life to Young Audiences, you may claim an income tax deduction for the lesser of the policy’s cost basis or its cash surrender value.
+If you transfer a life insurance policy on your life to Arts for Learning Northwest, you may claim an income tax deduction for the lesser of the policy's cost basis or its cash surrender value.
 Any subsequent premium payments you make also will be income tax deductible!

 Charitable Remainder Trust

 A charitable remainder trust provides for an annual distribution of a fixed dollar amount or a percentage of the trust assets to one or more non-charitable beneficiaries (such as you and/or your family members) for life or for a term of years.
-At the end of the trust’s term, the remainder of the trust passes to Young Audiences.
+At the end of the trust's term, the remainder of the trust passes to Arts for Learning Northwest.

-When you transfer assets to a charitable remainder trust in favor of Young Audiences, you receive a current income tax deduction based on the actuarial value of the remainder interest of the trust, and you realize no capital gain on the transfer to, or subsequent sale by, the trust of appreciated property.
-Young Audiences, in appropriate circumstances and upon request, will act as Trustee of charitable remainder trusts of which it is irrevocably designated as the primary charitable remainder beneficiary.
+When you transfer assets to a charitable remainder trust in favor of Arts for Learning Northwest, you receive a current income tax deduction based on the actuarial value of the remainder interest of the trust, and you realize no capital gain on the transfer to, or subsequent sale by, the trust of appreciated property.
+Arts for Learning Northwest, in appropriate circumstances and upon request, will act as Trustee of charitable remainder trusts of which it is irrevocably designated as the primary charitable remainder beneficiary.

 Charitable Lead Trust